ITHACA/ELMIRA carpet cleaners

 ADDITIONAL NOTES ON THE CHRISTMAS CROSSING

 • Washington’s army at the time of the crossing included a number of people who eventually played important roles in the formation of the Republic.
-Some of these included future President James Monroe, future Chief Justice of the US John Marshall, a future Secretary of the Treasury, Alexander Hamilton, and Arthur St. Clair, a future President of the Continental Congress and Governor of the Northwest Territory.
+Some of these included future President James Monroe, future Chief Justice of the US John Marshall, a future Secretary of the Treasury, Alexander Hamilton, and Arthur St. Clair, future President of the Continental Congress and Governor of the Northwest Territory.

 • Both sides of the Delaware River where the crossing took place are in an area designated as the Washington’s Crossing National Historic Landmark.
 The area in Pennsylvania contains the Washington Crossing Historic Park in Washington Crossing, Pennsylvania.
 The area in New Jersey contains the Washington Crossing State Park in Washington Crossing, New Jersey.
 The two areas are connected by the Washington Crossing Bridge.